SebNielsen/JSExcercisesPeriod2/readme.md

     var session = require('express-session');

-Then we can use this middleware to create a session cookie.
+Then you can use this middleware to create a session cookie.
 In the example below have I used three properties in the options object.

     app.use(session({secret:'secret_3162735', saveUninitialized:true, resave:true}));